void4/IntroductionToPython/README.md

 This is what's in the box.
 What it can be is restricted by the data type.

+## Creating a variable

+The most common statement is the assigment, it consists of a name on the left hand side, an '=' and an expression on the right hand side.
+It's important to understand that '=' does not have the same meaning as in mathematics (where it means 'is equal', forever), but instead:
+"from now on, the name now points to this value" (it is "assigned" the value).

+if the name doesn't exist, a new box with that value is created.

+If the name exists, it now points to the new value.

+If the value on the right side has a complex (non-primitive) type, the name points to the same box the value is already in.

+## Deleting a variable

+del <name>

 ## Syntax

 ### Addition